Critical Minerals

 Canada unveiled its Critical Minerals List in March 2021, comprising 31 minerals considered integral to the Canadian economy.
 These minerals will contribute to Canada’s economic and energy security, while playing a role in achieving Canada’s transition to a low-carbon environment.
 Lithium is garnering significant interest for its applications in lithium-ion batteries—a necessary technology to decarbonize energy infrastructure in the coming decades.
 CDL and its partner, Matrix Solutions, are leveraging each other’s strengths, in field execution and subsurface analysis, in a number of Lithium brine sampling and mapping programs across Western Canada.

-Lithium and Canada’s Critical and Strategic Minerals
+Lithium and Canada’s Critical Minerals

 • 31 minerals considered integral to sustain the economic success of Canada